PercyTS/PercyTS/README.md

 - 👋 Hi, I’m @PercyTS.
 - 👀 I’m interested in Coding.
-- 🌱 I’m currently learning  Software Engineering.
+- 🌱 I’m currently learning  Software Development.
-- 💞️ I’m looking to collaborate in Anything that is programming related.
+- 💞️ I’m looking to collaborate in Anything that is IT related.
 - 📫 How to reach me , ptshonga2000@gmail.com .
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...